Personal CRM comparison

 Resyl vs Dex

 Dex is a personal CRM that syncs your contacts and reminds you to stay in touch.
-Resyl is an AI memory app that captures what actually happened in each conversation and gives it back when you ask.
-If you want to remember substance — not just maintain a contact list — Resyl is built for that.
+Resyl is an AI memory app that captures what actually happened — speak it, type it, or snap a photo — and gives it back as a synthesized answer when you ask.
+If you want to remember substance, not just maintain a contact list, Resyl is built for that.

 | Feature | Resyl | Dex |